 The goal?
 “It’s being able to facilitate hybrid working and co-creation in the best possible way when people are not physically together,” Mortensen said.

 The devices are interwoven into every phase of their creative process.

-During the initial insight gathering stage, they’ll often set up video interviews with various stakeholders.
+During the initial insight-gathering stage, they’ll often set up video interviews with various stakeholders.

 When building your hybrid workspaces, look for devices that integrate well with the other tools you and your clients use.
-The collaboration experience should be smooth, free of unnecessary roadblocks due to tech that doesn’t play well together.
+The collaboration experience should be smooth, and free of unnecessary roadblocks due to tech that doesn’t play well together.

-And while he enjoys using Webex devices with the Webex App, Mortensen also highlighted that the devices work well with whatever collaboration software their clients or colleagues in other offices prefer to use.
+And while he enjoys using Cisco devices with the Webex App, Mortensen also highlighted that the devices work well with whatever collaboration software their clients or colleagues in other offices prefer to use.
 This interoperability is essential for a dynamic firm like Designit.

-“Our clients work with every possible platform so we also have to work with every possible platform as well,” Mortensen said, “We’ve used Webex devices with Zoom, Google Meet, Microsoft Teams, and Webex.
+“Our clients work with every possible platform so we also have to work with every possible platform as well,” Mortensen said, “We’ve used Cisco devices with Zoom, Google Meet, Microsoft Teams, and Webex.
 Throughout the day, we need to switch platforms, depending on what the clients use.”

 In keeping with human-centered design, your workspace design and collaboration device choices should also be made with employee well-being at the forefront.

 When beginning a project for their clients, the Designit team spends time talking with all possible stakeholders and understanding their needs so they can create a solution that works well for everyone.

 Similarly, as you work to identify which collaboration devices are best for your hybrid workspace, Mortensen suggests taking inventory of your team’s needs and exploring how any potential devices will be used to meet those needs.